Linear systems with neural network nonlinearities: Improved stability analysis via acausal Zames-Falb multipliers: Introduction

 In this paper, we extend the local stability analysis established in \cite{yin2020stability} to the use of more general IQCs.
 Previous works that abstract NNs using quadratic constraints \cite{fazlyab2019efficient,pauli2021training} employ static IQCs to capture the slope-restricted nature of the activation functions.
 To the best of our knowledge, \cite{yin2020stability} were the first ones to use more sophisticated off-by-one IQCs instead of static multipliers for NN analysis.
 In this work, in order to further reduce conservatism, we leverage the full potential of dynamic multipliers.
 More specifically, we combine the general multiplier class of Zames-Falb multipliers \cite{zames1968stability,carrasco2016zames}, the full-block circle criterion and the Yakubovich criterion based on \cite{fetzer2017absolute}.
 As it is common practice for discrete-time Zames-Falb multipliers \cite{o1967frequency}, we render the IQCs computational via finite impulse response (FIR) filters \cite{wang2014complete,ahmad2014less,carrasco2019convex}.

 The main contribution of this paper is the formalization of the use of IQCs for feedback interconnections of LTI systems and NNs, yielding a practical framework for its local stability analysis.
-We first reduce the underlying feedback interconnection to a Lur'e system for which we then use Lyapunov function arguments to give local stability guarantees.
-Based on this, we provide a method to identify a possibly large inner approximation of the region of attraction (ROA).
-For our analysis, we establish suitable factorizations of a general class of IQCs for slope-restricted nonlinearities, that allow to trade off computational efficiency and conservatism.
+We use Lyapunov function arguments to give local stability guarantees and in addition, we provide a method to identify a possibly large inner approximation of the region of attraction (ROA).
+For our analysis, we establish suitable hard IQC factorizations of a general class of IQCs for slope-restricted nonlinearities, that allow to trade off computational efficiency and conservatism.
 Finally, we show the improvement over existing methods in numerical examples.

 The paper is organized as follows.
 In Section~\ref{sec:problem_statement}, we present the problem formulation and introduce IQCs for slope-restricted nonlinearities.
 In Section~\ref{sec:analysis}, we carry out a local stability analysis using Lyapunov functions and address the computation of ROAs, and in Section~\ref{sec:examples}, we give examples.
 Finally, in Section~\ref{sec:conclusion} we summarize and conclude the paper.